IEK-5/PV-GRIP/README.md

 Here we assume that a machine has access to the webserver running on `10.0.0.1`.

 The server timeout is 10 seconds.
-In this time it either response with a binary file or a json dictionary.
+In this time, it either responds with a binary file or a json dictionary.

-In case task is running the following message is returned:
+In case the task is being executed, the following message is returned:
 ```
 {"message": "task is running"}
 ```

 ### Query help

-On a node with an access to the webserver
+On a node with access to the webserver
 ```
 > curl 10.0.0.1:8080/api/help | jq -r .results
 ```